davidhullster/davidhullster.github.io/_posts/2020-07-13-oop-class-planning.markdown

 <li>The answer to this question should help you decide what to <strong>call</strong> the class you define.</li>
 </ul>
 </li>
-<li><strong>What information should each instance have as instance variables?</strong> This is related to what an instance represents. <br>See if you can make it into a sentence.
+<li><strong>What information should each instance have as instance variables?</strong> This is related to what an instance represents.
+See if you can make it into a sentence.
 <ul>
 <li><em>“Each instance represents one <strong>song</strong> and each <strong>song</strong> has an <strong>artist</strong> and a <strong>title</strong> as instance variables.”</em> </li>
 </ul>